mraible/mongock-docs/site/driver/driver-mongodb.md

 ##### Transactions
 Due to the MongoDB driver design, to work with transactions the [ClientSession](https://mongodb.github.io/mongo-java-driver/4.3/apidocs/mongodb-driver-sync/com/mongodb/client/ClientSession.html) object is required in every operation and then managed the transaction.
 Mongock make this very simple.
-The developer only needs to specify a `ClientSession` parameter in hthe contructor or method of the `@ChangeUnit` and use in the MongoDB operations. **Mongock takes care of everything else.**
+The developer only needs to specify a `ClientSession` parameter in the contructor or method of the `@ChangeUnit` and use in the MongoDB operations. **Mongock takes care of everything else.**
 <br /><br />
 The following code shows how to save documents inside the transaction using the `ClientSession` object.
 ```java